 6. Longevity, effectiveness, breadth, and community-wide scope of service all matter.

-7. The nomination must include a current copy of the candidate’s curriculum vitae.
+7. Nominations for individuals should include a current copy of candidates’ curriculum vitae (CV).